MicrosoulV3/Blackjack-3.x/README.md

 25 GB
 ```

-Decimal custom wagers such as `1.3 GB` are not accepted.
+Decimals such as `1.3 GB` are not accepted.

 ## Blackjack Rules